revathyramanan/ai-pipeline-recommender/README.md

 ![Sample Query](sample_queries/figures/Sample-Query.png)

 On querying the graph to return all the pipelines executed for image based detection task, the above mentioned result was obtained.
 The figure consists of two task node - (i) 2d object detection (ii) 3d object detection.
 AI-MKG has the capabilities to identify that these two are image detection based tasks even though the names have no explicit mention of ’image’.

 More sample queries performed on AI-MKG can be found at [sample_queries](sample_queries/readme.md)

+## Code
+The code and dataset is currently under the process to be open-sourced as per the company's policy.